maciejrybczonek/ng2-simple-timepicker/README.md

 **Help**

-Submit a issue in [github](https://github.com/bharatraj88/angular2-timepicker/issues/new) with details of your problems.
-You can also use [Plunker](https://plnkr.co/).
-Donot forget to mention the **AngularJS2 version** which you are using.
+Submit a issue in [github](https://github.com/daffodilistic/ng2-simple-timepicker/issues/new) with details of your problems.